dmitrymomot/foundation/_examples/benchmark/BENCHMARK_ANALYSIS.md

 ### When to use GoKit

-- ✅ High concurrent request scenarios
+- ✅ High performance applications (consistently 2nd place, beats Chi)
+- ✅ Large JSON payload handling (fastest of all three!)
-- ✅ Applications prioritizing developer experience over raw performance
+- ✅ Applications prioritizing developer experience AND performance
 - ✅ Projects requiring type-safe routing
-- ⚠️ Consider alternatives for large JSON payload applications
+- ✅ Near-Echo performance with better ergonomics

 ### When to use Echo